openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 having to deal with load-balancing and virtual IPs, as these don't provide much value when there's only a single node behind them.

-As a result, current common ways of installing Single Node OpenShift today (mainly the Assisted Installer) avoid the usage of load balancers or virtual IPs for API and ingress.
+As a result, current common ways of installing single control-plane node clusters today (mainly the Assisted Installer) avoid the usage of load balancers or virtual IPs for API and ingress.
 There have also been some recent effort to determine how single control-plane node cluster deployments on clouds may be adjusted in order to reduce their costs, and one of the conclusions is that getting rid of the load balancer installed by default by the IPI installer results in major cost savings.

-A user installing Single-Node OpenShift on "none"-platform will be tempted to simply point their DNS entries directly at the IP address of the single node that they just installed.
+A user installing a single control-plane node cluster on "none"-platform will be tempted to simply point their DNS entries directly at the IP address of the single node that they just installed.

 Similarly, in the Assisted Installer, the user is able to complete the installation without needing to define any DNS entries.
-This is currently made possible by injecting a `MachineConfig` manifest targeting the "master" pool.
+This is currently made possible by injecting a `MachineConfig` manifest targeting the "master" pool containing configuration for a dnsmasq server.
-The node is also configured with `/etc/resolv.conf` to use that dnsmasq server for DNS resolution.
 The dnsmasq server is configured with DNS entries for `api.<cluster>.<base>`, `api-int.<cluster>.<base>` and `*.apps.<cluster>.<base>` which all point to the single control-plane node's IP address.
 This allows the installation process and the resulting cluster to conveniently work without the user having to think about and configure DNS for